Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Semi-Slav

-The Semi-Slav Defense is a variation of the Queen's Gambit Declined chess opening defined by the position reached after the moves: .
-1. d4 d5 2. c4 c6 3.
+The Semi-Slav Defense is a variation of the Queen's Gambit Declined chess opening defined by the position reached after the moves: 1. d4 d5 2. c4 c6 3.
 Nf3 Nf6 4.
-Nc3 e6.
-The position may readily be reached by a number of different move orders.Black's supporting pawns resemble a mixture of the Orthodox Queen's Gambit Declined, e6, and the Slav Defense, c6. .
+Nc3 e6 The position may readily be reached by a number of different move orders.
+Black's supporting pawns resemble a mixture of the Orthodox Queen's Gambit Declined, e6, and the Slav .

 Video:
 [![](https://tse2.mm.bing.net/th?id=OVP.zSl6bdFG9I4zNe3LnarT2gHgFo&pid=Api)](https://www.youtube.com/watch?v=g1Uh3S-pPaA)